Sparcks/pixijs/packages/basis/README.md

 # @pixi/basis

-This package contains the parser for *.basis files, and it also ships with the transcoder.
+This package contains the parser for _.basis & _.ktx2 files, and it also ships with the transcoder.

 ## Installation